How to Create an Executable JAR with Maven?

 Launch4j (EXE) Converts JAR to EXE for Windows with customizations (icon, error handling) Requires external tool (Launch4j) and limited to Windows

-Creating EXE with Maven Launch4j Plugin Automates EXE creation via Maven and easy to add to builds Windows-specific and not portable to other OS without additional steps
+Creating EXE using Launch4j with Maven Plugin Automates EXE creation via Maven and easy to add to builds Windows-specific and not portable to other OS without additional steps

 To know more about this topic, you can refer to our Java Course.